AI/ML based Joint Source and Channel Coding for HARQ-ACK Payload: Conclusions and Future Directions

 As part of future work, a single codebook can be designed that works for a range of $(k,n)$ values, akin to the generator matrix used in \cite{3gpp.38.212}.
 While we presented results for two $k$ values, $k=4$ and $k=11$, and designed a separate transformer for each, having a single codebook for $3 \leq k \leq 11$ would be desirable.
-In this paper, we restrict ourselves to JSCC for HARQ-ACK.
-However, one could extend this approach to exploit temporal correlation in downlink control information.
-Furthermore, for larger payloads $k > 11$, an ML/MAP decoder would become computationally infeasible, hence an AI based encoder would have to be coupled with an AI based decoder to ensure manageable computational complexity.
+For larger payloads $k > 11$, an ML/MAP decoder would become computationally infeasible, hence an AI based encoder would have to be coupled with an AI based decoder to ensure manageable computational complexity.
+On a theoretical front, proving the optimality of $\beta$ as defined in \eqref{eq:thresh} remains an open question.
 We hope that the first principles based approach taken in this paper can inspire further innovation in the development of practical AI/ML based enhancements to the PHY layer for 6G and beyond.